howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-You can check or verify the heroku app name by running the following command in the root of your project:
+You can check or verify the Heroku app name by running the following command in the root of your project:

 ```bash(path=".../hackernews-typescript/")
 heroku apps:info